Kasy256/ISBAT-UNI-SYSTEM/ISBAT-TIMETABLE-BACKEND/PROJECT_STRUCTURE.md

 ### 2. Comprehensive Seed Data
 - ✅ 15 lecturers with availability and specializations
-- ✅ 30 courses with prerequisites and metadata
+- ✅ 30 subjects with prerequisites and metadata
 - ✅ 27 rooms across 2 campuses
-- ✅ 12 student groups (semester-level, no term splits)
+- ✅ 12 programs (semester-level, no term splits)

 ### 3. Intelligent Scheduling
 - ✅ CSP for hard constraints (10 constraints)